d031182/modeling-in-sap-data-warehouse-cloud/README.md

 The tutorial comes along with a sample dataset (CSV files), so that only a minimalistic system setup is required, without any complex source system connection and data ingestion processing activities (Off course, it is still highly recommended to get yourself familiar with those features, especially when you SAP Data Warehouse Cloud in a full enterprise and productive manner).
 For this tutorial working with the prepared sample datasets serves the purpose.

 In general, you should be aware that SAP Data Warehouse constantly updates and delivers new features.
 That means, that some of the described features might be outdated and look differently than from your latest version (for that please check regularly the "What's New" website and the SAP Roadmaps in the links section below).

-Nonetheless, I hope it still give you a solid understanding and insights into the fundamental modeling principles of SAP Data Warehouse Cloud..
+That being said, I hope this tutorial will give you a solid understanding and insights into the fundamental modeling principles of SAP Data Warehouse Cloud..

 And now enjoy the tutorial ;)
+San

 ## Requirements
 Before you can start with the exercises, please make sure to get a running SAP Data Warehouse Cloud tenant with the latest updates.